 Education and Professional Affiliations

-I completed all of my premedical sciences during my undergraduate degree at McGill University.
-I then went on to receive my degree in Naturopathic Medicine from the Canadian College of Naturopathic Medicine.
-I am registered to practice under the governing body of the College of Naturopaths of Ontario.
-I’ve completed additional traing in pelvic floor therapy via Pelvic Health Solutions.
+My post-secondary education began at McGill University in Montreal where I completed a bachelor of commerce with a focus in strategic management of social enterprises.
+While at McGill, I also obtained a minor in Hispanic Languages and completed all of premedical sciences as electives.
+I then went on to receive my degree in Naturopathic Medicine (a four-year full time program) from the Canadian College of Naturopathic Medicine.
+I have been registered to practice under the governing body of the College of Naturopaths of Ontario since 2015.

 I am currently a member of the Ontario Association of Naturopathic Doctors, and the Canadian Association of Naturopathic Doctors.
-I have written and passed the Therapeutics Prescribing examination that is required for Naturopathic Doctors to prescribe medications such as bioidentical hormones and provide injectable therapies.
+I have passed the elective Therapeutics Prescribing examination that is required for Naturopathic Doctors to have scope to prescribe medications such as bioidentical hormones and provide injectable therapies.

 I strive to stay up to date with leading medical knowledge through clinical research and attending various integrative medicine conferences and courses throughout Canada and the US.